erkkah/letarette/README.md

 Since Letarette uses cgo, gcc is required for building.
 On MacOS and Linux, this is usually not an issue.
-On Windows, Letarette test builds use `mingw` from Chocolatey:
+On Windows, Letarette builds using `mingw` from Chocolatey:
 ```sh
 choco install mingw
 ```

-Letarette requires go 1.14 or above to build.

 [Letarette]: https://letarette.io
 [letarette.js]: https://github.com/erkkah/letarette.js